zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for RFB event server parameter message

-   :c: The connection record for the underlying transport-layer session/flow.
+   :param c: The connection record for the underlying transport-layer session/flow.

-   :name: name of the shared screen
+   :param name: name of the shared screen

-   :width: width of the shared screen
+   :param width: width of the shared screen

-   :height: height of the shared screen
+   :param height: height of the shared screen

 .. _plugin-zeek-rpc: